mnlipp/VM-Operator/runner.md

 For a graceful shutdown, a parent process must handle the TERM signal, send the `system_powerdown` command to the qemu process and wait for its completion.

-Another reason is for having a manager process is that you need a second process besides qemu if you want to provide a TPM (software TPM) to the VM.
+Another reason for having a manager process is that you need a second process besides qemu if you want to provide a TPM (software TPM) to the VM.